-Teeth are held in place by the Tementum, a layer of connective tissue that grips teeth to the gums and jawbone.
+Teeth are held in place by the Tegmentum, a layer of connective tissue that grips teeth to the gums and jawbone.

 The health of all these structures is directly related to the health of your teeth.
 Your mouth is a holistic system, and if one part of it is not well, other parts also suffer.